The Rest of the Mac Web (ROTMW) survey covers 41 independent Mac Web

 To some extent, this can't help but be a popularity contest, even

 more so than in the more broadly based Best of the Mac Web survey.
+Out

-of these sites and seeing how well known they are.
+these sites and seeing how well known they are.
 This is an opinion

 poll, not a scientific survey.

-With one exception, the sites that linked to the survey asked
+With one exception, the sites that linked to the survey asked their

-but also posted details on how to circumvent the one user/one vote setting on the poll.
+details on how to circumvent the one user/one vote setting on the poll.